2019 Thurrock Council election

 The 2019 Thurrock Council election was held on 2 May 2019 to elect members of the Thurrock Council in England.

 Election

 A third of the seats were elected on 2 May 2019.
 Prior to the election, the council was under no overall control, governed by a minority Conservative administration.
 They held 23 of 49 seats, while Labour held 17 seats, followed by the Thurrock Independents on 9 seats.

 Elections were held in a total of sixteen wards, with Conservative, Labour, and Thurrock Independent candidates standing in each ward.
 UKIP stood two candidates.
 The Green Party, the Liberal Democrats, and the British Union & Sovereignty Party stood one candidate each in Chafford & North Stifford, Grays Riverside, and Belhus respectively.
 There were also two independents standing for election in Thurrock.

-Results Summary
+Results summary

-Changes in vote share are calculated from the 2015 election result, which was the last time this set of wards were up for election.
+Changes in vote share are calculated from the 2015 election result, which was the last time this set of wards was up for election.

 Prior to the election one seat was vacant.